-- Please note, all children must be potty trained, with the exception of our Toddlers and Early Intervention children. - Please note, there is no nap time in Outdoor Adventures.
+Please note, all children must be potty trained, with the exception of our Toddlers and Early Intervention children.

 KINDERGARTEN

 We are a member of AISCA (Association of Independent Schools and Colleges in Alberta) and we follow the Alberta Education curriculum.